You don’t blog? (5/5: the finale!)

 11. PROTECT YOUR BLOG

 Your blog can get hacked or wiped just like any other website.
-Your blog provider can suspend and delete it for breach of terms of service (BOTOS) because of something defamatory or outright unlawful you wrote.
+Your blog provider can suspend or delete it for BOTOS (breach of terms of service) because of something defamatory or outright unlawful you wrote.

 Alternatively, some unknown mean arsehole out there can report your blog as pornographic or spammy to your blog provider just for laughs because:—